-When Agents Undermine Human Judgment
+When AI Agents Undermine Human Judgment - The Automation Bias Problem

-When Agents Undermine Human Judgment
+When AI Agents Undermine Human Judgment

 The subtle danger is not agents making bad decisions.
 It is agents making decisions that look good enough that humans stop thinking.

-How It Happens
+How It Happens in Agent Workflows

 - Agent produces a summary.
 Human reads the summary instead of the source.